wgapl/wgapl.github.io/index.md

 </br>

-My name is Thomas Wood and I am the principal research scientist at an applied physics laboratory which focuses on parallel processing software development for machine learning, image processing, and scientific computing.
+My name is Thomas Wood and I am the principal research scientist at an applied physics laboratory which does research in artificial intelligence and robotics.

-I have a background in physics, applied mathematics, and computational biochemistry.
-I had been a somewhat capable coder in basic, maple, and matlab for years before really coming into my own as a developer after discovering how much tackling science projects with python makes me happy.
-So I hacked my way through graduate school and started a company after leaving my position as a research scientist at the university of washington.

-Since founding my company I have worked as a tutor and technical consultant while building and refining my skills as a scientist and engineer through online courses and small research projects.

-Welcome to my blog!
 <center>
 <img src="./img/me.jpg" width="15%" height="15%">
 </center>